BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 <iframe src="https://docs.google.com/presentation/d/1DQKcvNDja9XUM54EY9cwV6gZtf2BuVBeHUQZM6ikVV4/embed?start=false&loop=false&delayms=3000" frameborder="0" width="100%" height="800px" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"  class="shadowImg"></iframe>
 At the end of my master I had to make for a class called "Beyond the Desktop and Building Interface and Interaction Technologies" a mobile hardware prototype.
 Coincidentally a friend of mine who was attending this course with me got pregnant.
 But she had a problem.
 Her partner was in Norway and she was in Vienna.
 So we decided to create a tool to transfer the movements of the baby in her belly to the partner in Norway.
 This was the birth of the fetal movement prototype.

-Here is a link to the paper: [Can you feel this - Sharing fetal movements over a distance](https://docs.google.com/file/d/0BydzO1mEr3Hld3pXNWluXzR5UlU)

 **Team Members:** 4 <br />
 **Affiliation:** Master in Media Informatics, Vienna Institute of Technology<br />